NeuCoin/neucoin/README.md

 # Usage

-Please check the [docs](https://github.com/althousedev/neucoin/blob/master/docs/) directory for more information.
+Please check the [doc](https://github.com/neucoin/neucoin/blob/master/doc/) directory for more information, including how to compile the client.

 # Repo Guidelines